 - Make sure daycare providers, babysitters, teachers, and your children's friends and their families know that your children have latex allergies.

-- Tell your children's dentists and other health care providers such as doctors and nurses.
+- Tell your children's dentists and other providers such as doctors and nurses.

 - Teach your child not to touch toys and other products that contain latex.